 As mentioned above, failure to handle a gun safely is a solid indicator that you’re not trained to handle a gun competently.
 The temptation to have your finger on the trigger in every shot may be strong, but anyone knowledgeable will recognize your error.
 Make yourself look better by handling your prop as if it were the real thing!

-- There’s a lot of chatter about low-ready and high-ready positions; either can be appropriate, depending on the circumstances.
+Firearm position: There’s a lot of chatter about low-ready and high-ready positions; either can be appropriate, depending on the circumstances.
 Make sure both you and your gun are shown to best advantage in the shot.
 You can also choose the classic Hollywood gun-by-character’s-face closeup, because after all, this is cosplay, not combat!
-Again, keep your finger indexed on the frame, and off the trigger.
+Just make sure you keep your finger indexed on the frame, and off the trigger.